The Bog at Eloise Butler Wildflower Garden

 Pool #3 in 1950

-The bog plant community
+The wetland plant community

 Wetland plants are generally classified in three categories: Submerged (e.g. milfoils, pond weeds, wild celery), floating (e.g. water lilies, duckweed) and emergent (cattails, bulrushes, purple loosestrife).

 Another broader group of plants prefers moist conditions, though not necessarily acidic or bog habitats.
-This group included jewelweed, forget-me-nots, turtlehead, queen-of-the-meadow and cow parsnip to name just a few (more are detailed below).
+This group included Jewelweed, Forget-me-nots, Turtlehead, queen-of-the-meadow and cow parsnip to name just a few (more are detailed below).

 Jewelweed